-He also said not to be afraid of trying different marketing channels, such as social media, email marketing, blogging, etc., to find what works best for your business.
-Focus on one at a time to ensure you can measure the results of the selling channel.
+He also said not to be afraid of trying different marketing channels, such as social media, email marketing, blogging and even SMS marketing to find what works best for your business.
+Be sure to track your results on each channel to see where you gain the most traction with your target customers.

 A sales pipeline is a way of tracking what stage your customer is in leading up to a sale.
 Peacock said to think of it as a funnel.
 A sale often doesn’t happen on the first interaction, as there are generally several stages the customer goes through before committing to a purchase.
 The funnel usually goes from awareness to consideration to a purchase decision over time, according to Flynn Zaiger, CEO of digital marketing agency Online Optimism.

-While handmade and mass-produced products can use the same platforms for selling, they target different customers and, therefore, the marketing strategies will be different.
+While handmade and mass-produced products can use the same platforms for selling, they target different customers, so the marketing strategies should be different.

-“For businesses that specialize in handmade products, I love seeing them showcase those products after the purchase, in customers’ home and care," said Zaiger.
-"Mass-produced products tend to look the same, so their advertising strategies usually end at the point of sale, but handcrafted products were likely purchased for their unique style in a customer’s home or wardrobe, so be sure to follow up with them.”
+“For businesses that specialize in handmade products, I love seeing them showcase those products after the purchase, in customers’ home and care,” Zaiger said.
+“Mass-produced products tend to look the same, so their advertising strategies usually end at the point of sale, but handcrafted products were likely purchased for their unique style in a customer’s home or wardrobe, so be sure to follow up with them.”

-Zaiger added that not only does post-purchase content look great on social media and in blog posts, it makes the customer feel special, which makes them more likely to return to your store or website for their next purchase.
+Zaiger added that not only does post-purchase content look great on social media and in blog posts, it also makes the customer feel special, which means they are more likely to return to your store or website for their next purchase.

-What it really comes down to is realizing that handmade products and the artisans who craft them have a unique skill that others admire and go out of their way to support.
+What it comes down to is that handmade products and the artisans who craft them have a unique skill that others admire and go out of their way to support.

-“Don’t be afraid to elevate your brand,” Bookheim suggested.
-"Just because your make products in your home doesn’t mean you can’t photograph them like they’re the highest-selling items on the market, and just because you’re only producing 50 a month doesn’t mean you can’t pitch to customers who would order ten times that.
-Don’t just step out of your comfort zone, step ahead of it.”
+“Don’t be afraid to elevate your brand,” Bookheim said.
+“Just because you make products in your home doesn’t mean you can’t photograph them like they’re the highest-selling items on the market, and just because you’re only producing 50 a month doesn’t mean you can’t pitch to customers who would order 10 times that.
+Don’t just step out of your comfort zone – step ahead of it.”